Radiative loss of coherence in free electrons: a long-range quantum phenomenon: General description of electron-beam decoherence

 where $\Abh(\rb)$ inside $\HH_{\rm int}(\rb)$ acquires a time dependence from both the transformation $\Abh(\rb,t)=\ee^{\ii\HH_{\rm rad}t/\hbar}\Abh(\rb)\ee^{-\ii\HH_{\rm rad}t/\hbar}$ and the displacement introduced by the $-\ii\hbar\vb\cdot\nabla$ term in $\HH_{\rm el}$ [i.e., we apply the identity \cite{notedecoherence1} $\ee^{\vb t\cdot\nabla}f(\rb)\ee^{-\vb t\cdot\nabla}g(\rb)=f(\rb+\vb t)g(\rb)$, which is valid for any $\rb$-dependent functions $f(\rb)$ and $g(\rb)$].

 It is convenient to describe the temporal dynamics through the evolution operator $\hat{\mathcal{S}}(\rb,t)$, defined in such a way that the combined electron--environment state at time $t$ is given by $\ket{\psi(\rb,t)}=\hat{\mathcal{S}}(\rb,t)\ket{\psi(\rb,-\infty)}$, where $\ket{\psi(\rb,-\infty)}$ is the state in the infinite past and a ket notation is adopted to indicate the radiation degrees of freedom.
 To study the evolution of the electron, we propagate the full density matrix using $\hat{\mathcal{S}}(\rb,t)$ and eventually trace out the radiation.
-We consider the initial state of the system to be separable, with the electron characterized by a density matrix $\dens_0(\rb,\rb')$ and the environment prepared in thermal equilibrium.
+We consider the initial state of the electron--environment system to be uncorrelated [i.e., expressed as a tensor product of an electron density matrix $\rho^i_{e}(\rb,\rb')$ and a thermal distribution of the environment degrees of freedom].
 In addition, we neglect any memory effect in the environment, such that it can be approximated as a thermal state of constant temperature $T$ at all times.
 Putting these elements together, the time-dependent electron-projected density matrix reads

+where $\langle\cdots\rangle_T$ indicates the thermal average over the radiation field.
+At any time after the interaction has taken place, this expression reduces to